-Note for financial aid purposes: The student's enrollment at the end of the drop period is counted as that semester's "attempted hours" in financial aid considerations, especially the HOPE Scholarship, even if a course is later dropped with a "W" or "WP" or "WF".
 All classes will appear on the Point University transcript and considered in the calculation of a student's grade point average (GPA).
 If the student is eligible for the Georgia HOPE Scholarship, the course(s) will count as attempted hours.
-Drop forms are available on the Point online website and in the Registrar's office.
-If a student wishes to withdraw from the entire program the student must fill out a program withdrawal form available on the in the Registrar's office and billing charges will be adjusted.
+Drop forms are available on the Point Learning website and in the Registrar's Office.
+If a student wishes to withdraw from the entire program before the first class meeting, the student must fill out a program withdrawal form available on the Point Learning website and in the Registrar's Office and billing charges will be adjusted.